Vincent Alo: Later years

 In 1970, Alo was convicted of obstructing justice.
 Robert M. Morgenthau, U.S. District Attorney for the Southern District of New York, stated that "Alo is one of the most significant organized crime figures in the United States.
 He is closely associated with Meyer Lansky of Miami, who is at the apex of organized crime."
 Alo was described as being charming, intelligent and well liked by his associates.
-He retired in the mid 1970s and his crew was taken over by Matthew Ianniello.
+He retired in the mid-1970s and his crew was taken over by Matthew Ianniello.

 On March 9, 2001, Alo died of natural causes in Florida at age 96.
 His remains were interred in Woodlawn Cemetery in the Bronx.

 In popular culture

 The character Johnny Ola, portrayed by Dominic Chianese, in the film The Godfather Part II (1974) is based on Alo.
 The character Victor Tellegio, portrayed by Robert De Niro in the film American Hustle (2013) is based on Alo, as well.

-He also provided the full story of Prohibition-era bootlegging to Drew Struzan's wife Dylan, who published it as the 2019 nonfiction narrative book A Bloody Business.
+He also provided the story of Prohibition-era bootlegging to Drew Struzan's wife Dylan, who published it as the 2019 nonfiction narrative book A Bloody Business.

 He is mentioned early in the 2019 Martin Scorsese film The Irishman by Frank Sheeran, also played by De Niro.